Chris McGuiness: Return To Rangers

 Rather than add McGuiness on their active roster, the Indians returned McGuiness to the Rangers at the end of spring training.
-McGuinness was the everyday first baseman for the Frisco RoughRiders of the Class AA Texas League for the 2012 season, hitting .268 with 23 home runs and 77 RBIs in 123 games.
+McGuinness was the everyday first baseman for the Frisco RoughRiders of the Double–A Texas League for the 2012 season, hitting .268 with 23 home runs and 77 RBIs in 123 games.

-McGuiness started the 2013 season with the Round Rock Express of the Class AAA Pacific Coast League, and the Rangers promoted him to the major leagues on June 6 when first baseman Mitch Moreland was placed on the 15-day disabled list.
+McGuiness started the 2013 season with the Round Rock Express of the Triple–A Pacific Coast League, and the Rangers promoted him to the major leagues on June 6 when first baseman Mitch Moreland was placed on the 15-day disabled list.
 He made his major league debut on June 7.
 McGuiness played in 10 games for the Rangers, collecting six hits and one run batted in.
 Moreland returned to the Rangers on June 18, and the Rangers demoted McGuiness to Round Rock.

 The Rangers designated McGuiness for assignment after the 2013 season to make room on their 40-man roster for Shin-Soo Choo.

 Pittsburgh Pirates

 The Rangers traded McGuiness to the Pittsburgh Pirates for Miles Mikolas.
-The Pirates optioned McGuiness to the Indianapolis Indians of the Class AAA International League out of spring training.
-After the completion of the Class AAA season, the Pirates designated McGuiness for assignment so that they could promote John Holdzkom to the major leagues.
+The Pirates optioned McGuiness to the Indianapolis Indians of the Triple–A International League out of spring training.
+After the completion of the Triple–A season, the Pirates designated McGuiness for assignment so that they could promote John Holdzkom to the major leagues.
 McGuiness elected free agency in October 2014.